AnansiRafa/test_platformer/README.md

 # TestPlatformer

-This is an exercise in game development - a simple platform game using the Gosu gem.
-The sprites currently being used are of Sonic the Hedgehog.
+This is an in-progress exercise in game development - a simple platform game using the Gosu gem.
+The sprites currently being used are of Sonic the Hedgehog, but this will change.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/test_platformer`.
 To experiment with that code, run `bin/console` for an interactive prompt.